tanhuy998/context-js/README.md

 ### Constructor Injection (pseudo constructor)

-Define a pseudo constructor to let the instance's dependencies injected by the iocContainer.
+use constant macro `CONSTRUCTOR` to define a pseudo constructor to let the instance's dependencies injected by the iocContainer.

 Make sure the base's contructor can invoke properly without arguments;